Seeking Alpha's Second $1M Marketplace Service

 I am not sure how to really explain what differentiates those who get it from those who don't, it's like just the light bulb goes off when you begin to see the waves before you take shape.

 As Paul Tudor Jones of Tudor Investment Corporation was quoted in Market Wizards as saying, "I attribute a lot of my success to Elliot Wave Theory.
-It allows one to create incredibly favorable risk reward opportunities."
+It allows one to create incredibly favorable risk-reward opportunities."

 What stocks or markets do you focus on in the Market Pinball Wizard?